chrispl89/library_management_system/README.md

 1. Run the main script:
     ```sh
-    python library.py
+    python library_management_system.py
     ```

-2. Follow the on-screen menu to register or login as a user.
+2. Use the Graphical Interface to manage books:
+- View all books in the My Library tab.
+- Add, remove, and edit books (all actions are stored in the database).
+- Filter & sort books in the Database tab (by title, author, category, or last modified by).

 3. After logging in, you can perform various library operations such as showing books, adding books, removing books, and editing books.